Laying the Floor Boards

 Intricate heating grates can be found in the floors and one in a low kitchen wall near the floor.
 In the real house they are made out of metal but in the miniature they are constructed from wood.
 The heating system in the real house is hot air but not forced hot air.
 Hot air raises naturally, so there is no need to have blowers in the system.
 As a result, the heat causes no drafts, is very even and it is almost silent.
 There is only one grate in the second floor and that is in the bath room where the door will be kept closed for a long while while bathing.
 In the colder months, you must keep your bedroom door slightly ajar when you sleep or you may freeze.
 It takes only twenty minutes or so on very cold nights for a bedrooms to get uncomfort- ably cold if the door remains tightly shut.
 Aside from this one feature, it is the most efficient heating system we have ever had.

-The scares in the floorboards are placed in the same positions they can be found in the full size house.
+The scares seen in the floorboards are placed in the same positions they can be found in the full size house.